gamedevlabs/thesis-supervision/README.md

-# Thesis Supervision w/ Julian @ TUM
+# Thesis Supervision w/ Julian @TUM
 If you are a TUM student and are interested in writing a thesis with me, this is the right place for you!

 ## Capacities: Almost full!